-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Management believes that these estimates and assumptions provide a reasonable basis for the fair presentation of the financial statements.

-Significant estimates include volumes of oil and natural gas reserves used in calculating depletion, depreciation and amortization of oil and natural gas properties, future net revenues and abandonment obligations, impairment of developed and undeveloped properties, the collectability of outstanding accounts receivable, contingencies, and the results of any current and future litigation.
+Prior to the Sale, the Company's significant estimates included volumes of oil and natural gas reserves used in calculating depletion, depreciation and amortization of oil and natural gas properties, future net revenues and abandonment obligations, impairment of developed and undeveloped properties, the collectability of outstanding accounts receivable, contingencies, and the results of any current and future litigation.
 Oil and natural gas reserve estimates, which are the basis for unit-of-production depletion and depreciation, have numerous inherent uncertainties.
 The accuracy of any reserve estimate is a function of the quality of available data and of engineering and geological interpretation and judgment.
 Subsequent drilling results, testing, and production may justify revision of such estimates.
 Accordingly, reserve estimates are often different from the quantities of oil and natural gas that are ultimately recovered.